 This is likely to create serious problems as future demand quickly outstrips a sluggish supply chain that relies heavily on the informal sector.

-“How many skyscrapers, town homes and kitchen cabinets are going to be built in Nairobi over the next 20 years?” asks Tevis Howard, CEO of Komaza, one of Africa’s biggest tree planters and industrial forestry firms.
+“How many skyscrapers, town homes and kitchen cabinets are going to be built in Nairobi over the next 20 years?” asks Tevis Howard, CEO of the startup Komaza, one of Africa’s biggest tree planters and industrial forestry firms.

 “The ballpark projection is that by 2030 we are looking at a $30bn deficit for sub-Saharan Africa.
 Every year the region will spend that money bringing in wood from China, Brazil, Finland and elsewhere.”